Mhdez221993/css-ninja/README.md

 # css ninja
-This project is based on a website development course.
+This project is based on a web development course, the idea is mater css by practicing throught building component for mobile and desktop app
 It contains the main page, about and tickets page each of these pages have 2 different screen sizes: mobile and desktop.